babarrett/g80-9009/README.md

 the dots in the name gave way to a solid all-caps font with an orange dotted semi-circle, and a solid blue semicircle.
 * has 149 total keys.
 Not all generate scan codes to the attached computers
-* has a, primarily text, LCD display with 2 font sizes.
+* has a, primarily text, 100 x 584 pixel LCD display with 2 font sizes.
 * can create up to 72 macros on the fly that are stored in the keyboard.
 * can select any 1 of 4 screens (Indicated by keys, unverified.)
-* can select any 1 of 2 workstations with a kmd3, or 3 or 4 for a "Breakout Box"
+* can select any 1 of 2 workstations with a "Breakout Box"
+* can use three different keyboard protocols (PS/2, RS232 Serial, and Sun serial)
+* is supported by a third-party kmd3 switch as well
 * can perform calculations within the keyboard, displaying the results on the LCD display

 ---
 **CAUTION!** Not everything in here has been verified, and even if it has been